gopartyparrot/parrot-ido/README.md

 # Parrot IDO - Frontend

-I modified version of the [Mango Token Sale](https://github.com/blockworks-foundation/mango-token-sale) with some improvements.
+A modified version of the [Mango Token Sale](https://github.com/blockworks-foundation/mango-token-sale) with some improvements.

 The main changes are: